PaulaYaniz/Project-2/Project2.md

 3. Dots ( · ) will be represented with a light bulb and a sound that last 0.4 seconds, while the lines ( - ) will be represented with a light bulb and a sound that last 1 second.

 ## What is the personal relevance of the program?
 Why did you pick the theme?
 We want to be inclusive and give opportunities to everyone.
 So, it is important that all people in the world have access to counting methods.
 Everyone has the right to have a counter, it shouldn’t matter having a disability.
-That is why we included light bulbs and sound, so that everyone will be able to understand it.
-We chose a mix of binary and morse code for our counting system because it can be understandable for all and we personally like the idea of reading lines ( - ) and dots ( · ), as some spies and special forces.
+That is why we included light bulbs and sound, so that everyone will be able to understand it.  y We chose a mix of binary and morse code for our counting system because it can be understandable for all and we personally like the idea of reading lines ( - ) and dots ( · ), as some spies and special forces.

-# Criterion B: Design
+# :star2: Criterion B: Design
 | Decimal     | 0       | 1       | 2       | 3       | 4       | 5       | 6       | 7       | 8       | 9       |
 |-------------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|
 | Binary      | 0       | 1       | 10      | 11      | 100     | 101     | 110     | 111     | 1000    | 1001    |